slunski/notqmail/README.md

 Other documentation: http://pobox.com/~djb/proto.html shows solutions to several Internet mail problems; many of these solutions are implemented in qmail.
-CHANGES and THANKS show how qmail has changed since it was first released.
-SECURITY, INTERNALS, THOUGHTS, and TODO record many of the qmail design decisions.
+CHANGES.md and THANKS.md show how qmail has changed since it was first released.
+SECURITY.md, INTERNALS.md, THOUGHTS.md, and TODO.md record many of the qmail design decisions.

 The rest of this file is a list of systypes where various versions of